pmxfiles/vrchat_useful_mod/README.md

 # vrchat_useful_mod
 This mod is made to be used with MelonLoader. (https://github.com/HerpDerpinstine/MelonLoader)

+!UPDATE!
+Please update your unhollowed files to use the new unhollower 0.3.0, or use the files already unhollowed below!
+Fav+ was added!

 How to install;
 - Go to the release page; https://github.com/kichiro1337/vrchat_useful_mod/releases
 - Download the DLL on the latest release